GBH/letmein/README.md

 letmein
 =======

-**letmein** is a minimalistic authentication plugin for Rails applications.
+**letmein** is a minimalistic authentication plugin for Rails 3 applications.
 It doesn't have anything other than the LetMeIn::Session object that you can use to authenticate logins.

 Setup
 =====

+Plug the thing below into Gemfile and you know what to do after.

+    gem 'letmein'

-Assuming the model you want to authenticate has fields: *email*, *password_hash* and *password_salt* all you need to add for that model is this:
+If you want to authenticate *User* with database fields *email*, *password_hash* and *password_salt* you don't need to do anything.
+If you're authenticating something else, you want something like this in your initializers:

-    class User < ActiveRecord::Base
-      letmein
-    end

-If you want to use *username* instead of *email* and if maybe you prefer naming from password and salt columns to something else do this:

-    class User < ActiveRecord::Base
-      letmein :username, :encrypted_password, :salt
-    end
+    LetMeIn.initialize(
+      :model      => 'Account',
+      :identifier => 'username',
+      :password   => 'password_crypt',
+      :salt       => 'salty_salt
+    )

-When creating/updating a user record you have access to *password* accessor.
+When creating/updating a record you have access to *password* accessor.

     >> user = User.new(:email => 'example@example.com', :password => 'letmein')
     >> user.save!
+    => true
     >> user.password_hash
     => $2a$10$0MeSaaE3I7.0FQ5ZDcKPJeD1.FzqkcOZfEKNZ/DNN.w8xOwuFdBCm
     >> user.password_salt